Our Solutions: Testing

-The Differential Scanning Calorimetry test is conducted to assess the extent and presence of enthalpic changes and to approximate both the temperature of initiation and enthalpies (heats) of solids, liquids or slurries.
+The Differential Scanning Calorimetry test is conducted to assess the presence of enthalpic changes, decomposition reactions and to approximate both the temperature of initiation and enthalpies (heats) of solids, liquids or slurries.

-This test is conducted by measuring the heat flow (Δq) associated with the change of enthalpy.
-An absolute temperature (T) of the test material or raw materials with reference to the average temperature of elapsed time is also taken.
+This test in conducted by measuring the heat flow (Δq) associated with the change of enthalpy.
+An absolute temperature (T) of the test material or reference to the average temperature of elapsed time is also taken.
 The test sample is examined before the test is undertaken.
 The material and a thermally inert reference material are then placed into isolated containers.

 Both the testing sample and the reference material are then simultaneously heated at a controlled rate of 2 K/min to 20 K/min under an equilibrated atmosphere.
 A record of heat flow as a function of temperature is then established.
 When the sample experiences a transformation that involves a change of enthalpy indicated by a departure from the established baseline.
 These temperature changes are then detailed and recorded.

-The Differential Scanning Calorimetry (DSC) test can detect potentially hazardous reactions from volatile chemicals while estimating the probability of a hazard and the time at which a hazardous reaction may occur.
-The DSC can also be used as an early-stage test for detecting the potentially hazardous thermal components of uncharacterised materials.
+The Differential Scanning Calorimetry (DSC) test can detect potentially hazardous reactions from volatile chemicals while estimating the time at which a hazardous reaction may occur.
+The DSC can also be used as an early-stage test for detecting the potentially hazardous thermal components of uncharacterized materials.

-It consists of a well-instrumented pressure vessel that holds a spherical glass test cell that can heat a 10ml sample at a uniform rate onset temperatures of up to 400°C. The reaction mixture, magnetic stirrer and thermocouple are then introduced to this cell.
+It consists of a well instrumented pressure vessel that holds a spherical glass test cell that can heat a 10ml sample at a uniform rate of up to 400°C. The reaction mixture, magnetic stirrer and thermocouple are then introduced to this cell.
 The pressure inside the vessel is then measured by a pressure transducer.
-Due to the unique heating method by a wraparound heater, the sample is kept in a quasi-adiabatic mode and no heat is lost to the surroundings occurs.
+Due to the unique heating method by a wraparound heater, the sample is kept in a quasi-adiabatic mode and no heat is lost to surroundings occurs.
 Typical data outputs can include the following: